-Students will study THREE topics from the list.
+There are 21 topics available for study; some of Preliminary Course these include: An instrument and its repertoire Australian Music JAZZ Students will study THREE topics from the list.
 One topic will be studied as a class and two topics will be of the student's choice.

-Students will study THREE topics from the list of their own choice.
+Music for Radio, Film, Television and Multimedia Music of a Culture Popular Music Theatre Music Rock Music Technology and its influence on music HSC Course Students will study THREE topics from the list of their own choice.
 The topics must be either THREE topics which are different from those studied in the Preliminary course OR TWO topics which are different and ONE which is the same and shows greater depth of understanding.